sveltejs/sites/sites/svelte.dev/content/blog/2023-04-01-whats-new-in-svelte-april-2023.md

 - You can now get all cookies for a request with `cookies.getAll` (**1.10.0**, [#9287](https://github.com/sveltejs/kit/pull/9287), [Docs](https://kit.svelte.dev/docs/types#public-types-cookies))
 - Easily manage the submission status of (multiple) forms with the new exposed `submitter` parameter in `use:enhance` (**1.12.0**, [#9425](https://github.com/sveltejs/kit/pull/9425), [Docs](https://kit.svelte.dev/docs/types#public-types-submitfunction))
 - The default error page now has dark mode styles (**1.13.0**, [#9460](https://github.com/sveltejs/kit/pull/9460))
+- You can now omit types on all methods and variables with special meaning to SvelteKit and still benefit from full type safety!
+Read more about it in the [announcement blog post](https://svelte.dev/blog/zero-config-type-safety)
 ---

 ## Community Showcase